parthian-sterlet/antinoise/README.md

 5. BED or FASTA filename without extention ".bed" or ".fa", peaks (foreground sequences)
 6. file extention, values ".bed" and ".fa" indicate whether it BED or FASTA
 7. species and genome release (values hg38, mm10, rn6, zf11, dm6, and ce235; at10, gm21, zm73, and mp61; sc64 and sch294).
 The animals inludes human *Homo sapiens* hg38, mouse *Mus musculus* mm10, rat *Rattus norvegicus* Rnor_6.0, zebrafish *Danio rerio* GRCz11, fly *Drosophila melanogaster* dm6, and roundworm *Caenorhabditis elegans* WBcel235; the plants are arabidopsis *Arabidopsis thaliana* TAIR10, soybean *Glycine max* v2.1, maize *Zea mays* B73, and liverwort *Marchantia polymorpha* MpTak v6.1; the fungi are baker's yeast *Saccharomyces cerevisiae* R64-1-1 and fission yeast *Schizosaccharomyces pombe* ASM294v2.
-8. required number of found background sequences per one foreground sequence, Rbf (default value 5)
+8. integer value, required number of found background sequences per one foreground sequence, Rbf (default value 5)
-9. deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
+9. double value, deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
-10. total average number of attempts Na to get background sequences from genome per one foreground sequence (default value 10000)
+10. integer value, if a given number of attempts Na to find any background sequence is unsuccessful, then the algorithm is exited (default value 50000)
-11. threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)
+11. double value, threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)

 * Genome in PLAIN format is ready, it is not important for the program whetner it masked or unmasked Command line file [command_line_simple](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_simple) and perl script [simple.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/simple.pl) allow either BED or FASTA format of foreground sequences.